Have a read on below at some quick stats and facts on the Chicago Bears to get you started:

 Where did the Chicago Bears finish the season?

-The Chicago Bears finished third in the National Football Conference North division in the 2019 NFL season.
+The Chicago Bears finished the 2021 season third in the NFC North and 12th in the NFC.

 How many games did the Chicago Bears win?

-The Chicago Bears won eight games in the 2019 NFL season.
+The Chicago Bears won six games in the 2021 NFL season.